dcbark01/PI-Web-API-Client-Python/README.md

 ```sh
 pip install git+https://github.com/osimloeff/PI-Web-API-Client-Python.git
 ```
-(you may need to run `pip` with root permission: `sudo pip install git+https://github.com/osimloeff/PI-Web-API-Client-Python.git`)
+You may need to run `pip` with root permission: `sudo pip install git+https://github.com/osimloeff/PI-Web-API-Client-Python.git`.
+If you are using Windows, remember to open the command prompt running as administrator.
 You must have Git installed on your machine.

 Then import the package:
 ```python